zzzprojects/learn-orm/tutorials/cs-script/caching.md

 }
 ```

-By default, the caching option is enabled, you can disable it as shown below.
+By default, the caching option is enabled.
+You can disable it as shown below.

 ```csharp
 CSScript.CacheEnabled = false;